Pallinder/rails-test-runner/README.md

 * Type: `string`
 * Default: `bundle exec rspec`

+### railsTestRunner.clearTerminal
+If set to true (default) the temrinal will be cleared on each new run.

+* Type: `boolean`
+* Default: true

+### railsTestRunner.focusTerminal
+If set to true (default) the temrinal will be focused when a test run is being initiated

+* Type: `boolean`
+* Default: true

+### railsTestRunner.railsTestRunner.rspec.failFast
+If set to true rspec will be run with --fail-fast meaning that execution will stop after first failed test is encountered (great to use in combination with running only failed tests)

+* Type: `boolean`
+* Default: false

 ## Features
 The extension currently only supports rspec but should eventually support the most popular test runners.